 Business-book authors take note.
-Similar to Chip and Dan Heath’s other two best-sellers, Decisive is structured for clarity and accessibility.
+Like Chip and Dan Heath’s other best-sellers, Decisive is structured for clarity and accessibility.
 Every chapter ends with a one-page synopsis of high points.

-Endnotes offer more depth on studies.
+Endnotes offer more depth.
 Readers are cleverly given a choice of how they read the book: fast or slow.
 Decisive can be scanned by those in a hurry or read in-depth by readers with more time.

 However, if this book is not entirely original, what sets it apart is its presentation and accessibility.
 After all, their previous book was called Made to Stick.
 And they have sensibly followed their own advice.